JairoSolutions/LinkManager/Demo.md

 ![image](https://user-images.githubusercontent.com/2329372/29325830-c23e4c86-821b-11e7-9d1b-486beee888f2.png)

-6. Inside Teasers folder are Teaser component which is using external link in their content.
+6. Inside Teasers folder are Teaser Item which is using external link in their content.
 Click **About Habitat(Sitecore Item)** in the Content panel right below **Quick Info** click **Content** and scroll down look for **Teaser Link** and on Teaser Link kindly click **Insert external link**.

 ![image](https://user-images.githubusercontent.com/2329372/29325901-07469a22-821c-11e7-9d69-1064416fe7da.png)

 ![image](https://user-images.githubusercontent.com/2329372/29325882-f0a51b40-821b-11e7-8d84-85a4fdbfc580.png)

-7. Inside **Insert External Link** dialog in the bottom part you can see we added Trigger Goal, Trigger Page Event, and Trigger Campaign and GTM(Google Tag Manager) using a CheckBox and also List of Goal, Page Event, Campaign and GTM using ComboBox.
+7. Inside **Insert External Link** dialog in the bottom part you can see we added Trigger Goal, Trigger Page Event, and Trigger Campaign and GTM(Google Tag Manager) using a CheckBox and also List of Goal, Page Event, Campaign using ComboBox and GTM using a ListBox.

 8. Goal: if you check ✔ the checkBox it will set **True** and if not, It will set **False**.
 If True you want to trigger the Goal; If False you don't want to trigger the goal.
 Goals are added to Combobox to create a list of Goal and it also uses a javascript that allows the user to **AutoComplete**.